Locating the QCD critical point through contours of constant entropy density

 Another useful test is provided by the ideal HRG model, which has no CP.
 Thus, this model can be used to test whether our method may produce a fake signature of a CP.
-Utilizing an open source HRG code~\cite{Vovchenko:2019pjl}, we tested that the CP equation $\coef''_2(T_{0,c}) = 0$~[Eq.~\eqref{eq:T0c}] is not satisfied at any $T_0 < 200$~MeV in the ideal HRG model, as expected for a model not containing a CP.
+Utilizing an open source HRG code~\cite{Vovchenko:2019pjl}, we tested that the CP equation $\coef''_2(T_{0,c}) = 0$~[Eq.~\eqref{eq:T0c}] is not satisfied at any temperature $T_0$ in the range of $120 < T_0 < 200$~MeV in the ideal HRG model.

 \paragraph*{\bf Roberge-Weiss endpoint.} The equation~\eqref{eq:C2} determining the value of $T_{0}$ corresponding to a CP permits a second solution at $\tilde T_{0,c} = 160.2 \pm 1.8$~MeV.
 The value of $\coef_{2}'(\tilde T_{0,c})$ at this temperature is positive and, therefore, the critical chemical potential $\tilde \mu_{B,c}$ given by Eq.~\eqref{eq:spinodal} is purely imaginary.
 By calculating the critical temperature through~Eq.~\eqref{eq:TsO2} we obtain